SkyITManagement/coding-challenge-3/README.md

 ### Record a Video:

-- Record a video (less than 5 minutes) explaining how your code works.
-Highlight key parts of your implementation and explain your thought process.
+- Record yourself in a short less than 5 minute video explaining your FastAPI project and how you went about creating the endpoint.
+In the video make sure to include a demonstration that your endpoint is working correctly by sending a POST request and use the endpoint to introduce yourself so that we at GBCS can get to know you.

 ### Send Your Submission: